ShadyThGod/operate/README.md

 Create a new folder inside the _apps_ directory with the name of the app.
 E.g. `newApp`

-- Create the main file inside that folder.
-E.g. `newApp.js`.
+- Create the main `index.js` file inside that folder.
 This will be the file that will be loaded.

 - Create a CSS file if you want.
 E.g. `newApp.css`.
-This will imported inside the **newApp.js** file.
+This will imported inside the **index.js** file.

-- Inside the `newApp.js` file, import your CSS using `import` statement
+- Inside the `index.js` file, import your CSS using `import` statement

 - Export an Object containing any options you want to use for the Window class.

-- Import the `newApp.js` file in the `index.js` file inside the apps directory.
+- Import the folder in the `index.js` file inside the apps directory.

 ### Example: